Hokutoumi Nobuyoshi

 Hokutoumi Nobuyoshi (北勝海 信芳) is a Japanese former professional sumo wrestler from Hokkaidō.
 He was the sport's 61st yokozuna and won eight top division championships.
 He wrestled for Kokonoe stable, as did Chiyonofuji, and the two were the first yokozuna stablemates to take part in a play-off for the championship, in 1989.
 After a number of injury problems he retired in 1992, and is now the head coach of Hakkaku stable.
 In November 2015 he was appointed chairman of the Japan Sumo Association, following the death of Kitanoumi, initially to serve until the end of March 2016.
-He was then elected as head for a full term by his fellow board members in a vote held in March 2016, and was re-elected in 2018, 2020 and 2022.
+He was then elected as head for a full term by his fellow board members in a vote held in March 2016.
+He was reappointed to a full term as chairman four times, most recently in 2024.

 Early life

 Hoshi was born in Hiroo, Hokkaidō.
 An uncle was an acquaintance of former yokozuna Kitanofuji, who by then had retired from competition and was running Kokonoe stable, and at his invitation Hoshi moved to Tokyo.
 Upon leaving school, his first appearance in the ring was March 1979, aged just 15, using his real name as his shikona or ring name.
 Also starting at the same time was future yokozuna Futahaguro.